ethersphere/user-stories/doc/incentives/simulation-and-test-scenarios.md

 Still, they are used mainly for making sure that everything works correctly, and less so for experimentation.
 They should be able to run with a predefined configuration and setup and produce predictable results for verification of correctness.
 They should run as part of smoke test suite in the future.
 If they fail, they signal a problem with the code.

 ### Happy-day scenario
 This is the minimal integration test.
 It runs with a blockchain and a fixed oracle.
-It makes sure that with a fixed set of values, all is ok.
+It makes sure that with a fixed set of values, all is OK.
 **Description**: Deploy x nodes, a blockchain and oracles.
 Upload a file, sync, then download from different nodes.
-**Expectation**: No errors (no need to check for values, the *Accounting correctness* simulation already did this) **Restriction**:
+**Expectation**: No errors (no need to check for values, the *Accounting correctness* simulation already did this) **Restriction**: All nodes should have SWAP enabled and a valid chequebook smart contract deployed.

 ### Failure test
 Test for error scenarios in relation to blockchain and/or oracles.